Publisher: Edition Wilhelm Hansen

 reduceret orkestrering må KUN anvendes til ballet!

 New York is the city which fascinates and inspires Ruders.
 Time and again he goes back there to work.
-MANHATTEN ABSTRACTION (1982) subtitles - a symphonic skyline for large orchestra - was conceived there.
-Ruders’ Brittish colleague Oliver Knussen defines the piece as: - a performance of an extraordinary Morden-Times-like construction.
-It is a sort of symphonic sculpture, which in the composer’s own words words propels forth from one particular inspiration: the New York profile, as seen from Liberty Island, one icy cold January day with it’s open, clear sky and dazzling sun light.
+Manhattan Abstraction (1982) subtitles a symphonic skyline for large orchestra, was conceived there.
+Ruders' British colleague Oliver Knussen defines the piece as: - a performance of an extraordinary Modern-Times-like construction.
+It is a sort of symphonic sculpture, which in the composer’s own words propels forth from one particular inspiration: the New York profile, as seen from Liberty Island, one icy cold January day with its open, clear sky and dazzling sun light.

-MANHATTEN ABSTRACTION appears as an amalgam of some of the compositorical habits found in present pieces.
-For instance, are present here compositorical ideas and melodic loans from CAPRICCIO PIAN’e FORTE, 2nd STRING QUARTET (1979), FOUR COMPOSITIONS (1980), and 2nd PIANO SONATA (1982).
-The question at hand is mainly concerned with the enhanced elaboration of Ruders’ use of the classic English change-ringing system: a permuting method pre-determining the order of tone-appearances and /or tone groups; a serial technique in other words.
+Manhattan Abstraction appears as an amalgam of some of the compositorial habits found in present pieces.
+For instance, are present here compositorial ideas and melodic loans from Capriccio Pian’e Forte, 2nd String Quartet (1979), Four Compositions (1980), and 2nd Piano Sonata (1982).
+The question at hand is mainly concerned with the enhanced elaboration of Ruders' use of the classic English change-ringing system: a permuting method pre-determining the order of tone-appearances and/or tone groups; a serial technique in other words.

-Thus MANHATTEN ABSTRACTION is a homage to, as well as a vision of, this giant contraption of concrete, glass, and chrome.
+Thus Manhattan Abstraction is a homage to, as well as a vision of, this giant contraption of concrete, glass, and chrome.

 © Anders Beyer